Augmented Sliced Wasserstein Distances: Background

 \section{Background}

 In this section, we provide a brief review of concepts related to the proposed work, including the Wasserstein distance, (generalized) Radon transform and (generalized) sliced Wasserstein distances.

 \textbf{Wasserstein distance:} Let $P_k(\Omega)$ be a set of Borel probability measures with finite $k$-th moment on a Polish metric space $(\Omega, d)$~\citep{villani2008optimal}.
-Given two probability measures $\mu$, $\nu \in P_k(\Omega)$, whose probability density functions (PDFs) are $p_\mu$ and $p_\nu$, the Wasserstein distance of order $k\in[1, +\infty)$ between $\mu$ and $\nu$ is defined as:
+Given two probability measures $\mu$, $\nu \in P_k(\Omega)$, the Wasserstein distance of order $k\in[1, +\infty)$ between $\mu$ and $\nu$ is defined as: